Quantum GraviElectro Dynamics: Feynman rules

-The polarizations $\lambda=1,2$ are the transverse components of the physical spin-connection, and $\lambda=3$ corresponds longitudinal one appearing in the virtual state in the propagator.
+The polarisations $\lambda=1,2$ are the transverse components of the physical spin connection, and $\lambda=3$ corresponds longitudinal one appearing in the virtual state in the propagator.
 The circularly polarised vectors are constructed using them as